nextstrain/ncov-ingest/README.md

 A full run is now done in 3 steps via manual triggers:

-1. Fetch new sequences and ingest them by running `./bin/trigger ncov-ingest gisaid/fetch-and-ingest --user <your-github-username>`.
+1. Fetch new sequences and ingest them by running `./vendored/trigger nextstrain/ncov-ingest gisaid/fetch-and-ingest --user <your-github-username>`.
 2. Add manual annotations, update location hierarchy as needed, and run ingest without fetching new sequences.
     - Pushes of `source-data/*-annotations.tsv` to the master branch will automatically trigger a run of ingest.
-    - You can also run ingest manually by running `./bin/trigger ncov-ingest gisaid/ingest --user <your-github-username>`.
+    - You can also run ingest manually by running `./vendored/trigger nextstrain/ncov-ingest gisaid/ingest --user <your-github-username>`.
-3. Once all manual fixes are complete, trigger a rebuild of [nextstrain/ncov](https://github.com/nextstrain/ncov) by running `./bin/trigger ncov gisaid/rebuild --user <your-github-username>`.
+3. Once all manual fixes are complete, trigger a rebuild of [nextstrain/ncov](https://github.com/nextstrain/ncov) by running `./vendored/trigger ncov gisaid/rebuild --user <your-github-username>`.

-See the output of `./bin/trigger ncov-ingest gisaid/fetch-and-ingest --user <your-github-username>`, `./bin/trigger ncov-ingest gisaid/ingest` or `./bin/trigger ncov-ingest rebuild` for more information about authentication with GitHub.
+See the output of `./vendored/trigger nextstrain/ncov-ingest gisaid/fetch-and-ingest --user <your-github-username>`, `./vendored/trigger nextstrain/ncov-ingest gisaid/ingest` or `./vendored/trigger nextstrain/ncov-ingest rebuild` for more information about authentication with GitHub.

-Note: running `./bin/trigger ncov-ingest` posts a GitHub `repository_dispatch`.
+Note: running `./vendored/trigger nextstrain/ncov-ingest` posts a GitHub `repository_dispatch`.
 Regardless of which branch you are on, it will trigger the specified action on the master branch.

-Valid dispatch types for `./bin/trigger ncov-ingest` are:
+Valid dispatch types for `./vendored/trigger nextstrain/ncov-ingest` are:

 - `ingest` (both GISAID and GenBank)
 - `gisaid/ingest`